nnorius/programming_projects/Cellular_Automaton_Display/README.md

 The main program initializes a 2d automaton read from a file using a command line argument to specify the filepath.
 It creates a GUI on the graphics server and displays the automaton.

-Button Guide:
+Button Guide:<br>
 STEP.
-Exceutes one step of the CA and displays the result.
+Exceutes one step of the CA and displays the result.<br>
 RUN.
-Continulously runs (steps) the CA at a rate of approximately 1 step every 100 ms.
+Continulously runs (steps) the CA at a rate of approximately 1 step every 100 ms.  <br>
 PAUSE.
-If the CA is in the run mode, the CA will stop running.
+If the CA is in the run mode, the CA will stop running.<br>
 QUIT.
-Terminates and exits the program.
+Terminates and exits the program. <br>
 RESET.
-Sets the state of the CA back to the initial state when it was loaded LOAD.
-Uses a “file browser” to select a file to load.
+Sets the state of the CA back to the initial state when it was loaded<br>
+LOAD.
+Uses a “file browser” to select a file to load.<br>
 CLEAR.
-Sets all the cells to state 0.
+Sets all the cells to state 0.<br>
 RANDOMIZE.
-Sets the cells in the CA to random initial states.
+Sets the cells in the CA to random initial states.<br>
+1,2,3. changes size of automaton displayed with 1 being the largest.<br>

 Clicking a square in the display will change it to from it's value of 1 or 0 to the opposite, 0 or 1.